Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 • Compact, bench-friendly design

 Expensive?
 Yes.
 But you’ll crosscut more wood in your shop than you’ll rip.
-So agreeing to a price-point that’s competitive with a table saw isn’t really a decision – it’s a must.
-A top rated miter saw will be in your shop for decades to come.
+So agreeing to a competitive price point with a table saw isn’t a decision – it’s a must.
+A top-rated miter saw will be in your shop for decades.

 #3 - Power Feeder For SHapers and Router Tables